xicato/xig-documentation/api_doc.md

   Current as of 28 Germinal CCXXVI.

 ----
 **Enable/Disable Event Logging**
 ----
 **Change Status:** New in V1.7.0.

   Enable or disable event logging.
-Generally event logging should be enabled.
+By default this feature is disabled and should only be enabled when debugging specific issues in conjuction with the Xicato technical support team.

 * **URLs**